-SMS Messaging Overview
+Messaging Overview

 Key Capabilities

-Send & Receive SMS Through Multiple Providers
+Send & Receive SMS and MMS Through Multiple Providers

-Once configured, any SMS-capable number can:
+Once configured, any messaging-capable number can:

 -

-Receive inbound messages
+Receive inbound SMS and MMS messages

 -

-Send outbound replies
+Send outbound SMS and MMS replies

 -

-Deliver messages to the mobile app
+Optionally deliver messages to the mobile app

 -